yiannisem/MSc-Thesis---modelling-pitch-expectation/README.md

 # MSc-Thesis---comparing-IDyOM-and-Music-Transformer-for-pitch-expectation-modelling

-This repository contains code, data, analysis scripts and results for my MSc thesis, which compares the performance of the IDyOM variable-order Markov model and the Music Transformer in modelling melodic pitch expectation.
-It is an adaptations of the work of Kern et al. (2022), repository available through https://data.ru.nl/collections/di/dccn/DSC_3018045.02_116.
+This repository contains the research paper and code for my MSc thesis, which compares the performance of the IDyOM variable-order Markov model and the Music Transformer in modelling melodic pitch expectation.
+It is an adaptations of the work of Kern et al. (2022) - repository available through https://data.ru.nl/collections/di/dccn/DSC_3018045.02_116.

 ## Abstract